Binance Market Update (2022-08-05)

 Binance

-The global cryptocurrency market cap now stands at $1.09T, up by 1.65% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $1.08T, up by 2.69% over the last day, according to CoinMarketCap data.

-Most major cryptocurrencies by market cap are trading mixed.
-Market outperformers include AUCTION, NEAR, and TRB, up by 31%, 16%, and 16%, respectively.
+Most major cryptocurrencies by market cap are trading higher.
+Market outperformers include TRB, AUCTION, and NEAR, up by 21%, 19%, and 16%, respectively.

 Top stories of the day: